-The Photos app is one of the most important apps on the iPhone and iPad
+The Photos app is one of the most important apps on the iPhone

 , housing all of the pictures that you've taken and offering up editing tools to make those images even better.